After Earth: Plot

-Kitai confronts many of the hazards his father warned about, including attacks from baboon-like monkeys, a venomous leech, a thermal shift, and the damaging of two of his capsules.
-After a story from Cypher about how he conceived "ghosting" to kill the Ursas, Kitai reaches a cliffside waterfall and Cypher learns about the broken capsules.
-Knowing that the only way to make it with the two capsules would be to skydive, Cypher orders Kitai to abort the mission, but Kitai, believing that Cypher still sees him as a disappointment, goes against the order after a monologue of him blaming Cypher's absence at home for Senshi's death.
-Kitai is captured by a large condor and his communicator is damaged.
-In the bird's nest, Kitai tries and fails to defend her chicks against big cats before escaping to a river, where he drifts on a raft.
-After a sleep where he dreams of Senshi, he wakes up to a thermal shift that nearly freezes him to death.
-Kitai is rescued when the bird, who had lost her brood when the cats attacked, sacrifices herself for him because Kitai tried to protect her chicks.
+Kitai confronts many hazards; bitten by a paralytic leech after fleeing from a pack of baboon-like monkeys, he self-medicates but damages two of his capsules.
+After awakening, Kitai takes shelter just as the thermal shift arrives, where Cypher tells him a story about how he conceived "ghosting" to kill the Ursas.

+Kitai reaches a cliffside waterfall, and Cypher learns about the broken capsules.
+Knowing that the only way to continue with two capsules would be to skydive, Cypher orders Kitai to abort the mission, but Kitai, believing that his father sees him as a disappointment, refuses to comply after blaming Cypher's absence at home for Senshi's death.
+Kitai disobeys Cypher's order and skydives down the waterfall but is captured by a large eagle, and his communicator is damaged.
+In the eagle's nest, Kitai fails to defend her chicks against large panthers before escaping to a river, where he drifts on a raft and a thermal shift nearly freezes him to death.
+The eagle, who had been following him, shelters Kitai, sacrificing her life.

-Kitai reaches the tail section and tries to activate the emergency beacon, but the atmosphere blocks the signal.
-Kitai learns that the ship's Ursa escaped and killed the rest of the crew.
-It attacks him, but Kitai is able to kill it using the "ghost" technique he learned from Cypher.
-Kitai climbs a volcano to fire the beacon, and he and Cypher get back to Nova Prime via a rescue team.
+Kitai reaches the tail section and learns that the ship's Ursa has escaped and killed the rest of the crew.
+He tries to activate the emergency beacon, but the atmosphere blocks the signal.
+He climbs up the volcano where he hopes the high altitude will help to activate the beacon, but he encountered the loose Ursa, and it attacks him.
+Kitai kills it using the "ghost" technique he learned from Cypher.
+After activating the beacon, he and Cypher are sent back to Nova Prime via a rescue team.